 Which data do you store in a data lake?

-A data lake is especially useful for storing all kinds of data, whether you need to analyze and report all or bits of it immediately or in the future.
+A data lake is useful for storing all kinds of data, whether you need to analyze and report all or bits of it immediately or in the future.
 Data lakes are also an excellent feeding ground for big data, artificial intelligence, and machine learning programs.

 However, data lakes can be tough to derive insights for everyday business needs unless you are a data specialist.
-This is where other types of standardized data storing options come in.
+This is where other types of standardized data-storing options come in.

 What are the top data lake tools?